syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/cell-range.md

 * Fill Formatting Only
 * Fill Without Formatting

->* The default auto fill option is “FillSeries” which can be referred from `fillType` property.
+N>* The default auto fill option is “FillSeries” which can be referred from `fillType` property.

 ### Copy Cells